openego/eGo/ego/examples/tutorials/README.md

 Download and install your Python 3.x version of Anaconda [here](https://www.anaconda.com/download/).
 The full Documentation can be found [on this page.](https://docs.anaconda.com/anaconda/install/)

 We use Anaconda with an own environment in order to reduze problems with Packages and different versions on our system.
+Learn more about [Anacona environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+Remove your environment with _'conda env remove -n openMod_Zuerich2018'_.

 ##### Quick start - steps to do: